The equine eye is very sensitive, and even the slightest injury can result in blindness.

 The tear film layer, cornea, iridocorneal angle, iris, lens, and ciliary body comprise the anterior (forward) segment of the eye.

 Precorneal tear film--The precorneal tear film is produced by the meibomian glands (outer fat layer), the lacrimal and nictitans glands (watery layer), and the conjunctiva (inner fat layer).
 The tear film provides an optically smooth surface to the cornea, helps deliver nutrition to the cornea, and contains vitamins, enzymes, and other substances that affect corneal health.
+It is of very high volume in the horse.
 Tears enter the tear drainage system at the medial canthus (pocket formed at the inside of the eye), pass through the bony nasolacrimal duct in the skull, and drain in the horse's nose.

 Cornea, limbus, and sclera--The cornea is a very prominent, transparent, and physically strong tissue that supplies a large part of the eye's light-bending power.
 Light rays pass through the cornea to begin the visual process and are focused on the retina.